hikarilogo50smallred2

 Irreparable Damage

-Never never never cut any material other than hair with your scissor.
-This may result in irreparable damage.
+Hikari shears are designed and intended to cut human hair, Never cut any material other than hair with your scissor.
+This can result in irreparable damage.

 For an informative article on Thumb Pressure and how it causes premature dulling of scissors, please click here.